COVID-19 and Georgia State Parks & Historic Sites

 Trails, Boat Ramps, and Other Day-Use Activities

-Visitors can still enjoy hiking, biking, kayaking, disc golf, fishing, camping, and most other outdoor recreation.
+Visitors can enjoy hiking, biking, kayaking, disc golf, fishing, camping, and most other outdoor recreation.
 Parks may temporarily limit access for several hours on busy days if capacity is reached.
 Some parks may limit access to trails in order to maintain social distancing.
 Some boat ramps may also limit access if parking reaches capacity.
 Beaches are open but social distancing is strictly enforced.
 Some restrooms and campground bathhouses may be closed.
 Help us keep parks open by following CDC guidelines for social distancing, as well as park rules and regulations.

 Playgrounds, Splash Pads, and Rentals

 Most playgrounds and fitness equipment are now open to the public.
 Social distancing and CDC guidelines are still highly recommended.
 Splash pads remain closed.
 Boat rentals are now available at some parks with some limitations and restrictions.
 Another recreational equipment rental is still suspended, including bikes, mini-golf, and disc golf equipment.

 All swimming pools at Georgia State Parks will be closed for the entire Summer 2020 operating season.